Movatterモバイル変換

 Boxeddates

 Dates (kholas) hold significant cultural and culinary importance as thenational fruit of Qatar.
 Dates are widely cultivated in Qatar, with production exceeding 30,000 tonnes annually as of 2022, resulting in an 88% self-sufficiency in dates.
-This cultivation tradition dates back thousands of years and is deeply ingrained in the region's agricultural heritage.
-The Qatari national emblem features two date palms alongside a traditional dhow, symbolizing the country's relationship with this fruit.
-Beyond their cultural significance, dates play a vital role in Islamic tradition, particularly duringRamadan.[9]
+This cultivation tradition dates back thousands of years in the region, and the Qatarinational emblem features two date palms, alongside a traditional dhow.
+Dates also play an important role in Islamic tradition, particularly duringRamadan.[8]

 The manufacturing ofdate syrup is one of the oldest industries in Qatar, dating back to at least the 17th century.
 The syrup was obtained by using a traditional date press calledmadabis ormadbasa.
 Due to its high-calorie content and nutrient density, it was a cheap and quick source of energy for the locals, particularly pearl divers.[10]
 With a short harvesting season for dates, the production of date syrup allowed for their preservation and prolonged consumption.
 This syrup served both civil and commercial purposes, being traded as a commodity and providing sustenance during periods of tribal conflicts and unrest.
 While modernization and lifestyle changes initially led to a decline in date syrup consumption, recent trends toward health-conscious alternatives have sparked renewed interest in this traditional sweetener.[11]